warriorstar-orion/Paradise/COOKING_REWORK_TODO.md

-Pass sliceable grown food potency onto slices in some proportion Find when applying a flat debuff across meal should apply X Fix burning hands on stove to be localized to hand
+Pass sliceable grown food potency onto slices in some proportion Find when applying a flat debuff across meal should apply X Fix burning hands on stove to be localized to hand Get cooking containers out from under reagent_containers type tree to prevent all kinds of bullshit